 Do Ahead: The rosemary aioli can be made 3-4 days ahead and stored in a tightly covered container in the refrigerator.

-Naomi Ross is a cooking instructor and food writer, and the culinary director at Apron Masters Kitchen in Woodmere, New York.
-She teaches classes throughout the tri-state area and writes articles connecting good cooking and Jewish inspiration.
-Find her on her website koshercookingconcepts.com and on Instagram @cookingconcepts.
+Naomi Ross is a cooking instructor and food writer based in Woodmere, New York.
+She teaches classes throughout the country and writes articles connecting delicious cooking and Jewish inspiration.
+Her first cookbook, The Giving Table, was recently released.